-The report also looks at the proportion of first and upper second class degrees between 2010-11 and 2013-14.
+The 2015 report on degree outcomes not only looks at the variation between different groups of graduates but also the proportion of first and upper second class degrees between 2010-11 and 2013-14.
 This has seen an annual increase of around one and a half percentage points, around half of which can be explained by changes in student characteristics.

 The remainder is therefore due to other factors, which may include institutional effects and other factors such as changes in learning, teaching and retention practices or students’ own study behaviour following the introduction of higher fees.